dbohdan/recur/README.md

 ```

 recur exits with the last command's exit code, unless the user overrides this in the condition.
+When the command is not found during the last attempt,
+recur exits with the code 255.

 The CLI options are modeled after the parameters of the [`retry`](https://github.com/invl/retry) decorator, which Python programmers may recognize.
 However, recur does not use `retry`.